The Ultimate campervan itinerary for a kick-ass road trip around Portugal

 Day 2.
 Visiting Sintra Town and its charming castles

-Pena Palace is a centrepiece of the Sintra region with a touch of romanticism, incredible viewpoints and with a charming exterior.
-On top of the Palacio Nacional da Pena, we also visited Monserrate Palace, Quinta da Regaleira and The Moorish Castle.
+Pena Palace is a centrepiece of the Sintra region with a touch of romanticism, incredible viewpoints and a charming exterior.
+On top of the Palacio Nacional da Pena, we also visited Monserrate Palace, Quinta da Regaleira and the Moorish Castle.

 Day 3-4.
 Exploring Parque Natural do Sudoeste Alentejano e Costa Vicentina

-Besides fishing eagles, another bird species nesting along Vicentine Coast Natural Park is a white stork.
-We looked out for a signpost for Cabo Sardão as we wanted to see the birds and photograph a nearby lighthouse known for its unique characteristics.
+Besides fishing eagles, another bird species nesting along the Vicentine Coast Natural Park is the white stork.
+We looked for a signpost for Cabo Sardão as we wanted to see the birds and photograph a nearby lighthouse known for its unique characteristics.

-Builder misread the construction plans, leading to the lighthouse being built with the entry door facing the ocean, which is the wrong way round.
-We found the lighthouse and plenty of nests but no storks in them, just a few high up in the sky.
+The builder misread the construction plans, leading to the lighthouse being built with the entry door facing the ocean, which is the wrong way around.
+We found the lighthouse and plenty of nests, but no storks in them, just a few high up in the sky.

 _MG_8100